jeyk333/backend-crud-api-s/README.md

 ### Using Express

-Simple RESTful CRUD APIs to do CRUD operation in Nodejs using Express framework and MongoDB.
+RESTful CRUD APIs to do CRUD operation.
+It developed using Nodejs using Express framework and MongoDB.
+The apis are integrate with the frontend app, which developed using ReactJs.
+You can find the frontend app in the following link https://github.com/jeyk333/Fronend-React-CRUD-app.

 ## Prereqisite